geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 You know what?
 I'm going to relax it.
 I'll relax it to 100 tokens per second, because you've got to go across the GPUs.
-What's our LLAMA?
+What's our LLaMA?
-What's our llama speed across the GPUs?
+What's our LLaMA speed across the GPUs?

 ##### **Chenyu** [[00:53:13](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3193)]
-You mean one llama split into four?
+You mean one LLaMA split into four?

 ##### **Geohot** [[00:53:17](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3197)]
 Yeah, yeah, yeah, because it's basically the same thing.
-Yeah, we can just do split on the Llama.
+Yeah, we can just do split on the LLaMA.
 I think it's not that good.

 ##### **Chenyu** [[00:53:40](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=3220)]